digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 For example, in :ref:`global state topologies <global-state-topologies>`, every :ref:`trust domain <trust-domain>` that controls how commits are appended to the shared ledger must execute DAML code.
 Thus, the operators of these trust domains will in general be allowed to vet the code before they execute it.
 The exact vetting mechanism is ledger-dependent.
-For example, in the :ref:`DAML Sandbox <sandbox-manual>`, the vetting is implicit: uploading a package through the Ledger API already vets the package, since its assumed that only the system administrator has access to these API facilities.
+For example, in the :ref:`DAML Sandbox <sandbox-manual>`, the vetting is implicit: uploading a package through the Ledger API already vets the package, since it's assumed that only the system administrator has access to these API facilities.
 In a replicated ledger, the vetting might require consent from all or a quorum of replicas.
 The vetting process can be manual, where an administrator inspects each package, or it can be automated, for example, by accepting only packages with a digital signature from a trusted package issuer.